-Watch the webinar recording by clicking on the play button and read the transcript below.
+Watch the webinar recording and read the transcript below

 Alex von Hagen: All right.
 Welcome, everybody, and thanks for taking the time to join us for another Fit Nation Lunch and Learn.
 Today, joining us out of the UK is Jamie Owens.
 He’s the director of Fitness Partnerships at Hussle.
 And in this session, we’re going to focus on how and why to work out your customer acquisition costs, the loss of sleeper members, and how that’s going to change the membership model long-term.
 And how you can think practically and creatively to succeed during your reopening season?
 I have a feeling there’s going to be a lot of actionable insights in today’s session.
 So hope listeners have their note-taking devices ready.
 Without further ado, Jamie, thank you for taking the time to join us today.

 Jamie Owens: My absolute pleasure.
 I’m very happy to do it.
 It’s something I love to talk about.
 So I’m really, really pleased to be involved.

 Alex: Perfect.
 All right.
 Well, always a good spot to kick off.
 Maybe you could tell us a little bit about your background and what you do.